wilco3456/Fun-Board-Game/ReadMe.md

 * Press the ENTER key on each Putty client window.
 * Now, Play the game!
 (User interaction depends on whether you choose to use only BotClients).
 **NOTE: Refer to the *Explanation Guide* to understand the rules of the game**
+* Once the game is completed Press **ENTER** on the server command line window to terminate the program

 ## Example Gameplay
 <pre>